 - up to 6 months for any other reason

-You only get help with housing costs if you expect to return within the time allowed.
+You only get this help if you expect to return within the time allowed.
+If you decide not to return while you are away you must inform Jobcentre Plus.

 Staying abroad (away from England, Wales or Scotland)